 The original content was translated into English by an in-house non-native speaker, resulting in a text that was riddled with mistakes of grammatical and stylistic nature – making it hard for the target audience to grasp.
 A wrong or unclear interpretation could easily result in a fatal accident.

-We revised all the content and made it safety-compliant, also helping the company enhance its products perceived value.
+We revised all the content and made sure it was safety-compliant, also helping the company enhance its products perceived value.

-3. Your action sports brand uses machine translation
+3. Your action sports or outdoor brand uses machine translation

 We don’t really want to sound cliché but using machine translation on your website is a bad idea.